 We know it may occur to you to fold your trousers in quarters as opposed to folding them in thirds as it will give you a smaller bundle and, therefore, more room in your suitcase.
 While such a method of folding would be passable if you had a particularly small suitcase or virtually no room to play around with, we advise sticking to the previously outlined folding technique.

-You see, when you fold in quarters as opposed to thirds, you put an extra crease in your dress pants, which means they will be harder to get back to wearable condition once you take them out of your suitcase.
+You see, when you fold in quarters as opposed to thirds, you put an extra crease in your dress pants, which means they'll be harder to get back to wearable condition once you take them out of your suitcase.
 This won’t be much of a problem if you have a lot of time to dedicate to ironing, but it certainly isn’t ideal if you need to pack for a business trip with a busy schedule.